Desktop app for all the calls on your computer

 Most students and professionals prefer having a quiet assistant who stays in the background, captures every word, translates in real-time, and even pulls out the key takeaways when necessary.
 Here are the best AI note-taking apps that you should give a try in 2026.

-JotMe: Best for Live Translation & Multilingual Note-Taking
+JotMe: Best AI Note Taker for Live Translation and Multilingual Meetings

-Supported Platform: Zoom, Google Meet, Microsoft Teams, Webex, Slack, LINE, and more.
+Supported Platforms: Zoom, Google Meet, Microsoft Teams, Webex, Slack, LINE, in-person mobile conversations, and more.

 Key Features of JotMe